Skip to main content

 How Scout protects your privacy

 When using Scout to capture your UI interactions, Cerby prioritizes the protection of your sensitive information at all times.
-This section explains how Scout ensures the safety of your data and details what we capture and what not.
+This section explains how Scout ensures the safety of your data and details what we capture and what we do not.

 What information Scout captures

-To provide valuable insights while maintaining your privacy, Scout captures user interactions on a webpage considering the following:
+To provide valuable insights while maintaining your privacy, Scout captures user interactions on a webpage, considering the following:

 • On-demand and tab-specific capture: Scout captures user interactions from the specific browser tab the user specifies and operates strictly on demand.
-If a user does not actively start Scout it does not send any data to our servers.
+If a user does not actively start Scout, it does not send any data to our servers.

 • Playback of web content: Cerby uses the Scout data to replay the web views and user interactions.
 Scout never records an actual video of the screen or browser tab.

-• Masked input data: Scout masks all input fields–such as usernames, email addresses, and other sensitive information–ensuring that your private data is not captured or made visible to Cerby.
+• Masked input data: Scout masks all input fields, such as usernames, email addresses, and other sensitive information, ensuring that your private data is not captured or made visible to Cerby.

 What information Scout does not capture